 Double Check Your Content

 The first step in avoiding an embarrassing situation is avoiding small mistakes.
 This means checking all your content for errors.
 The most common will be running text through grammar and spell-checker software.
-Also, review all images and video.
+Also, review all images and videos.
 Do not only focus on your subject.
 Look in the background for possible problems.
 Consider a video or image of your pastor talking about an Alcoholics Anonymous group meeting at the church.
 It is far less credible with the communion wine bottle sitting out on the table behind them.
 A simple review can help avoid these situations.

 Check Facts and Share with Care

 Your church should not share the latest viral video or news story.
 Blogging and iterative journalism are the newspapers of the internet.
 Yet all the facts are not always present when a story breaks.
 Bloggers put it on their readers to find the errors in their articles.
 And even when facts are wrong, they often put corrections as a small note at the bottom of a post.
-Check reputable sources to ensure items you share are true.
+Check reputable sources to ensure the items you share are true.
 If there is any question, stay out of the fray.
 Stick to posting your events, photos, and inspiration on your digital platforms.

 Silence is the Response to Snark

 Scandals do not have to be true to be popular.
 If you are a large and/or successful church, you make yourself a target.
 Because of this target, many will poke at you.
 Stories may not be true.
 They will almost certainly not be helpful.
 But they will be biting.
 Fighting battles online is a lot like walking into a spider web.
-You can feel the problem, but to everyone else you are flailing at nothing.
+You can feel the problem, but to everyone else, you are flailing at nothing.
 The best option is to wait until the scandal blows over.
 The benefit of viral videos is that the next big thing is likely to come around very soon.

 Christ is Still the Golden Example